The-Politico/markslack/README.md

 ### Named links

-We provide a custom markup syntax for creating named links directly in Slack messaged.
+We provide a custom markup syntax for creating named links directly in Slack messages.
 Bracket a link name directly preceding a URL to create a named link in Markdown.

 ```python
 # In Slack, format a named link in a message like this: